On a Galois property of fields generated by the torsion of an abelian variety: Introduction

-We now briefly sketch the proof of Theorem \ref{mainav}, which is carried out in Section \ref{Sec-proof-main}.
-Notice that it suffices to prove Theorem \ref{mainav} if the extension $F/k$ is finite and therefore contained in some $k(A[n])$ where $A[n]$ denotes the kernel of multiplication by $n$ on $A(\Qbar)$.
+To briefly outline the main steps of the proof, we first notice that it suffices to prove Theorem \ref{mainav} if the extension $F/k$ is finite and therefore contained in some $k(A[n])$ where $A[n]$ denotes the kernel of multiplication by $n$ on $A(\Qbar)$.
 In Subsection \ref{Subsec-reduction-steps}, we show furthermore how to reduce the proof of Theorem \ref{mainav} to the construction of two subgroups $W_n'$ and $W_n''$ of $\mathrm{Gal}(k(A[n])/k)$ satisfying certain conditions.
 As we recall in Proposition \ref{properties-gal-rap} in Section \ref{prelim}, up to replacing $k$ by a fixed finite extension, we can write $\mathrm{Gal}(k(A[n])/k)$ canonically as the product of the Galois groups $\mathrm{Gal}(k(A[p^t])/k)$ for $p^t$ exactly dividing $n$.
 Moreover, for each prime $p$, the Galois representation on the $p$-adic Tate module of $A$ yields an algebraic group $\mathcal{G}_p$ over $\mathbb{Z}_p$, which has nice properties for all primes larger than some constant $c$.
 We then construct $W_n'$ and $W_n''$ in such a way that we can check the required conditions working ``prime by prime".
 For small primes $p$ (\emph{i.e.} those less than or equal to $\max\{c,e\}$), we use the $p$-adic exponential map associated to $\mathcal{G}_p$ while for large primes $p$, we use a group-theoretic property of $\mathcal{G}_p(\mathbb{F}_p)$ (see Proposition \ref{prop-MO} in Section \ref{prelim}).

-In Section \ref{rem-Hab}, which is inspired by personal communication with Habegger, we discuss the validity of Theorem \ref{mainav} over other base fields: while it holds if $k$ is a finite field or a $p$-adic field, we show that there are infinite extensions of $\Q$ over which Theorem \ref{mainav} is false.
+In Section \ref{rem-Hab}, which is inspired by personal communication with Habegger, we discuss the validity of Theorem \ref{mainav} over other base fields: in particular, we show that, while it holds if $k$ is a finite field or a $p$-adic field, there are infinite extensions of $\Q$ over which Theorem \ref{mainav} is false.
+We remark that recently, motivated by the results of the present paper, Gajda and Petersen proved in \cite{GP} that Theorem \ref{mainav} holds over any field $k$ that is finitely generated over either its prime field, an algebraically closed field, or a local field.
+Finally, Corollary \ref{cor-main} is proved in Section \ref{proof-cor} and is an easy consequence of our Theorem \ref{mainav}, \cite[Theorem 1]{BZ}, and \cite[Proposition 2.1]{CZ}.

-The following result, which finally answers Question \ref{q1}, is an immediate corollary of the result in \cite{BZ} together with Theorem \ref{mainav} and is proved in Section \ref{proof-cor}: \begin{cor} Let $G=\mathbb{G}_m$ or $G=A$ with $A$ an abelian variety defined over a number field $k$.
-Let $k(G_{\mathrm{tors}})$ denote the smallest subfield of $\Qbar$ containing $k$ over which every torsion point of $G$ is defined.
-Then every subfield of $k(G_{\mathrm{tors}})$ which is Galois over $k$ and whose Galois group has finite exponent has property (N). \end{cor}